artsy/artsy.github.io/_posts/2017-04-22-danger-one-oh-again.md

 With the JavaScript version of Danger in a great place ready for production, I can start more serious work on [Peril][peril].
 Peril is a hosted web-service that runs Dangerfiles against GitHub events, see [the VISION.md][peril-vision].
 Those events span from a new user being created, to a new issue on a repo.
 Peril lets you run your own complex rules across an entire org.
 This can be a really powerful way to audit and improve entire-company culture.

 We started using Peril in Artsy [last week][peril-reaction].
 So it's starting to become a thing internally.
+It'll be awesome to explore the idea of org-wide rules.

+I think we're starting with making sure we assign someone on a PR.

+So give Danger a shot, and if you're bold. give [Peril][peril] a shot.

+---

+This post uses the CC license image from [this tweet](https://twitter.com/CloudyConway/status/880426417024114688) with some changes to make it fit with the design of the blog.
+Thanks [Vexorian](https://www.patreon.com/vexorian).

 [prose]: https://github.com/dbgrandi/danger-prose
 [proselint]: https://github.com/amperser/proselint/
 [mdspell]: https://github.com/lukeapage/node-markdown-spellcheck